JC Equity Release

 You’ll need expert equity release advice before you can go about releasing equity.
 It’s a regulatory requirement.

-A qualified, specialist adviser will be able to talk you through all of the options available and find a product that suits your needs.
+A qualified, specialist adviser will be able to guide you through all of the options available and find a plan to suit your requirements.

 Our Equity Release Partner

 Your initial consultation with Key Partnerships is free with no obligation to proceed.
-If you decide to go ahead with an equity release plan, you’ll usually be required to pay an advice fee, which is normally a percentage of the amount released and is only payable upon completion.
-This will vary depending on the provider.
+If you decide to go ahead with an equity release plan, the advice fee of 1.99% of the amount released is payable on completion, subject to a minimum advice fee of £1,499.